rm511130/PCF4CAS/README.md

 ![](./images/pks_manager_k8s_cluster.png)

 - The PKS CLI allows administrators to create or delete K8s clusters.
-It also allows operators to resize (up or down) the number of worker nodes in a K8s clusters.
+It also allows operators to resize (up or down) the number of worker nodes in K8s clusters, within the limits set for the chosen K8s plans defined during the PKS set-up process.

 ```
 $ pks